ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "Fresh water.
 Hard to find freshwater pool, with no chlorine," said Hero, in English.
 Alex always got a bit annoyed when Hero used English.

-"After getting dressed, let's get hamburgers, how about?" said Hero, in Mandarin again.
+"After getting dressed, let's get hamburgers, okay?" said Hero, in Mandarin again.

 "Absolutely," said Alex.